 Simply having positive reviews isn’t enough, though.
 The keywords in the reviews can also help you move up in the rankings.
 Firms that receive reviews on specific topics tend to move up higher in the rankings than firms that only have general reviews.

-The Best System for Online Reputation Management for Lawyers
+What Is The Best System for Online Reputation Management for Lawyers?

 Knowing the importance of online reviews is step one.
 Implementing a system for success is the next step.
 You need a system in place that will solicit reviews and help you respond to them in a timely manner.